Large Eddy Simulation (LES) Models

 νₑ = get_eddy_viscosity(sgs)

-ν_eff = ν .+ νₑ # Total viscosity = molecular + SGS
+ν_eff = ν .+ νₑ # Total viscosity = molecular + SGS, one value per grid point

 # The filtered Navier-Stokes with SGS model: